Your Unofficial, Incomplete Guide to Shopping Locally in Regina

 So, we thought, “Let’s make local holiday shopping easier”.
-Though we obviously can’t list every Regina business, here is your unofficial, incomplete guide to shopping locally for:
+Though we obviously can’t list every Regina business, here is your unofficial, incomplete guide to shopping locally for whoever you are.

 Home to some of the best cheese in Saskatchewan (both local and internationally imported), Takeaway Gourmet is a unique specialty food store in Regina’s Cathedral neighborhood.
 Upon entering expect to be greeted with a variety of exotic cheeses, cured meat, local products, and a carefully curated selection of ready-to-make appetizers and gourmet products.
 Their incredibly friendly staff can guide help you find the perfect gift for the gourmand in your life, and you can even try some free samples!

 Shopping for a vegan or vegetarian foodie?
 Look no further than Recharge Café.
 This unique plant-based café caters to busy people, vegans, vegetarians, kosher, halal, local lovers, and the environmentally conscious.
 Recharge Café serves up a wide variety of delicious, meat-free soups, salads, snacks, and so much more.
 If you can’t decide what to order, try their chef’s choice baskets for a little bit (or a lot) of everything!